-Earlier this month, Google modified the map results to render three local business results rather than the seven that have graced desktop local search for the past several years.
+Earlier this month, Google modified the map results.
+It renders three local business results rather than the seven that have graced desktop local search for the past several years.
 The ‘map pack’ terminology used by the search community has been degraded to ‘stack pack,’ ‘snack pack’ for restaurants or for those more upset at the design, ‘crap pack.’

 This design update, which trims first-page map results and limits information (with teasers like street name, but no address), seems a bit like the afterbirth of Google’s Mobilegeddon movement.
-It creates a mobile-dominant uniformity of interface within Google itself and limits a local business’s exposure to consumers seeking their goods or services.
+It creates a mobile-dominant uniformity of interface within Google itself.
+It also limits a local business’s exposure to consumers seeking their goods or services.
 As VC Fred Wilson said, “Mobile does not reward feature richness.”

 Here’s what the updated 3-pack looks like for the query ‘barber shop san francisco’ on desktop: